AI Thinking Models: Full Overview and Working Principles

 What is an AI thinking model?

-The quest to create machines that “think” dates back to the 1950s, when Alan Turing and John McCarthy first explored whether machines could simulate intelligence.
-Early attempts focused on creating rule-based systems that could perform logical reasoning – like the expert systems of the 1970s and 1980s that followed precise if-then rules to reach conclusions.
+The idea of creating machines that can “think” goes back to the 1950s, when Alan Turing and John McCarthy began exploring whether machines could imitate intelligence.
+Early efforts focused on rule-based systems that could perform logical reasoning.
+For example, the expert systems developed in the 1970s and 1980s followed strict if-then rules to reach conclusions.

-An AI thinking model is a computational framework designed to process information, solve problems, and make decisions in ways that mirror aspects of human cognitive processes.
+An AI thinking model is a computational system designed to process information, solve problems, and make decisions in ways that resemble certain aspects of human thinking.

-When we talk about AI “thinking,” we’re suggesting these systems have consciousness or self-awareness.
-However, machines don’t possess these qualities.
+When we talk about AI “thinking,” we are not claiming that these systems have consciousness or self-awareness.
+Machines do not possess these qualities.

 What AI thinking models do share with human cognition are certain functional capabilities: